-I am currently artist-in-residence at Killruddery House & Gardens (just outside of Bray, Ireland) as part of a practice-led PhD at SMARTlab, part of the Inclusive Design Research Centre of Ireland, University College Dublin, and funded by the Irish Research Council.
-Killruddery is a beautiful Anglo-Irish estate, home to the Brabazon family and the seat of the Earl and Countess of Meath.
-The family have been resident here since 1618 and their archives trace a long and complex history.
+Since May 2019, I have been artist-in-residence at Killruddery House & Gardens in Bray, County Wicklow as part of a practice-based PhD at SMARTlab part of Inclusive Design Research Centre of Ireland, University College Dublin, and generously funded by the Irish Research Council (IRC).
+My principal supervisor is the wonderful Prof. Lizbeth Goodman, Director and co-founder of SMARTlab.

 The project is funded by the Irish Research Council and the Killruddery Estate